KnowRU-MARL/KnowRU/MADDPG_distillation/README.md

 ./arguments.py: Init the par for game, training and saving.

-./base_model.py: The previous policy models for knowledge reusing.

 ./distillation.py: Some functions for distillation.

 ./model.py: Init the model for the agent.